httpsdevi/Housing-Price-Prediction/README.md

-# 🏠 Housing Price Dashboard
+# 🏠 Housing Price Prediction Dashboard

 Hey there!
 This project is all about an awesome interactive dashboard for checking out housing price data with beautiful visualizations and real-time filtering capabilities.
 Built to showcase housing market insights and easily integrate with machine learning models.